 But what is the drawback of recursion?

-Let’s add more debug information for this program, print the call depth in the beginning of function:
+Let’s add more debug information for this program, print the call depth at the beginning of the function:

 The output will be: